sureshjangid/sureshjangid/README.md

 I am a Web and Software developer with 2+ years of experience working in the Web, Software,  Google Ads & google AdSense fields.
-I am currently working full-time and freelancing too.
-I have worked on Different types of projects.
+I am currently working full-time.I I have worked on Different types of projects.

  I have experience developing and implementing solutions to help these companies build and market their web-based products.